tseki88/waste-app/README.md

 ### Hiring?

-The Developer (Me) is currently looking for his first developer job!
-Please contact [steveseki88@gmail.com](mailto:steveseki88@gmail.com) if any opportunities for Junior positions are available.
+The Developer (Me) is currently looking for his first Front End position!

+Please contact [steveseki88@gmail.com](mailto:steveseki88@gmail.com) for any available Jr. Front End positions, it would be much appreciated.

 Thank you for taking interest in reading about this project.